 Location: El Albergue is on the platform of Ollantaytambo train station in the Sacred Valley of the Incas.
 Ollantaytambo Inca temple is just 10 minutes’ walk away along a private path.
 Machu Picchu can be reached in 75 minutes by train.
 The nearest airport is in Cusco about a 90 minute drive away.

-Rooms: There are 14 rooms.
+Rooms: There are 16 rooms.
 These are made up of standard and superior categories.
 Standard rooms are on the second floor of the main building above the entrance, restaurant and cafe. and have 2 singles or a double bed, private bathroom, safe, bottled water and free wifi.
 Superior rooms consist of garden and balcony rooms in a second building.
 These all have one queen bed and one twin bed.
 Garden rooms have the option to add an additional twin bed.
-These rooms have bathrooms with both shower and bath, and heating as well as the standard room facilities.
-The new Casita is perfect for families or guests who desire extra space, and features two bedrooms and an en-suite bathroom.
-Surrounded by lush gardens, the Casita has breathtaking views of the surrounding mountains and Inca terraces and is equipped with a private kitchen and dining area.
+The casita is perfect for families or guests who desire extra space, and features two bedrooms and an en-suite bathroom.
+Surrounded by lush gardens, the casita has views of the surrounding mountains and Inca terraces and is equipped with a private kitchen and dining area.

 Activities: Explore the Inca ruins and town at Ollantaytambo, take excursions to see the historic sites and visit villages of the Scared Valley, including Machu Picchu.
 It is possible to go hiking, mountain biking, horse riding and white water rafting.
 Try a Pachamanca lunch on the hotel’s farm, a meal cooked in an oven built with fire-heated stones, served with fresh salads and sauces, plus the chance to help out on the farm for a while if you wish.
 Hotel staff can arrange guides, activities and transport as required.

 Facilities: The hotel has a restaurant cum café, open from 5am till 9pm daily for breakfast, lunch and dinner as well as snacks.
 The courtyard garden is full of passionflowers, fuchsias, peach and avocado trees, plus many hummingbirds.
 There is a wood stove sauna, free for guests to use.
+The hotel has its own coffee roastery and distillery.
 There is a free luggage storage facility, and room service.
 The hotel offers a laundry service.